PEP 798 – Unpacking in Comprehensions

 The grammar should be changed to allow the expression in list/set

-comprehensions and generator expressions to be preceded by a *
+comprehensions and generator expressions to be preceded by a *, and

 allowing an alternative form of dictionary comprehension in which a